On the generalized Geroch conjecture for complete spin manifolds: A proof of Theorem

 By \cite[Theorems 2.1 and 2.2]{Z20}, one sees that if ${\rm deg}(\widehat f)={\rm deg}(f)\neq 0$, then ${\rm inf}(k^{g^{T(\widehat M\# \widehat W_\epsilon )}})<0 $, which contradicts the assumption that $k^{g^{T(M\#W)}}>0$.

 $\ $

 {\bf Acknowledgments.} The authors would like to thank Yuguang Shi and Guofang Wang for helpful discussions.
 W. Zhang was partially supported by NSFC Grant no. 11931007 and the Nankai Zhide Foundation.
-X. Wang was partially supported by NSFC Grant no. 12101361 and the fundamental research funds of Shandong University, Grant no. 2020GN063.
+X. Wang was partially supported by NSFC Grant no. 12101361, the project of Young Scholars of SDU and the Fundamental Research Funds of SDU, Grant no. 2020GN063.

-\cprime{$'$} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+\cprime{$'$} \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{\href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}